-One of Google's security teams he said that it has discovered a type of malware that abuses a new technique to avoid detection by security by intelligently modifying the digital signature of its files.
+One of Google's security teams he said that he discovered a kind of malware that abuses a new technique to avoid detection by security products by cleverly modifying the digital signature of its files.

 It was discovered by Neel Mehta, a security researcher in the Google Threat Analysis Group (TAG from the Threat Analysis Group).
 This technique was used by an adware strain called OpenSUpdater.

-In the samples, the digital signature was processed and the End of Content (EOC) flag was changed to a NULL tag in the “parameters” element of the SignatureAlgorithm that signs the X.509 leaf certificate.
-EOC pointers terminate encodings of indefinite length, but in this case EOC for the encoding of a certain length (l=13).
+In the samples, the digital signature was processed and the End of Content (EOC) index was changed to a NULL tag in the "parameter" element of the SignatureAlgorithm that signs the X.509 certificate.
+EOC indicators terminate indefinite length encodings, but in this case EOC is used to encode a certain length (l = 13).

-The technical explanation given by the researcher is a bit difficult to understand from that they don't know, but Mehta refers to a small edit OpenSUpdater developers made to a small field inside the digital signature of its payloads.
+The technical explanation given by the researcher is a bit difficult to understand by users who do not know, but Mehta refers to a small edit made by the developers of OpenSUpdater in a small field within the digital signature of its payloads.

 On Windows systems, this small edit does not show the signature controls of an operating system file, which makes the malware invisible.
 This allows him to run without safety warnings.